 You will need to wait until your plant has at least one inch of roots before repotting it.
 Only then is it ready for the soil or splitting off from its mother plant and transferred into new soil on its own (without any additional watering)?

-This could be anywhere between three weeks and four months, depending on how fast it grows in your region!
+This could be between three weeks and four months, depending on how fast it grows in your region!
 Again, the key is patience; if there isn’t enough root growth, the cutting will not survive on its own.

 What is a rooting hormone for plants?